ProjectSWP1/Zoo-Application/README.md

   <h3 align="center">The Zoo Kay</h3>

   <p align="center">
-    This project has a lot of monkeys!
+    This project has a lot of animals!
     <br />
     <a href=" "><strong>Explore the docs »</strong></a>
     <br />